devgizzo/homerow/README.md

 2. This left / right split is only necessary on potentially conflicting keys, so not on special characters, numeric or function keys.
 3. Left and right cmd / super keys can be held down to make combinations.
 4. When left and right cmd / super are combined with other modifier keys, then keys should be pressed simultaneous as a chord.
+5. Chording is easiest on a mechanical keyboard, it can be done on a macbook keyboard but it's less reliable due to short key travel.

 Examples: